Instantaneous blowup for interacting SDEs with superlinear drift: The Alternating Process

 At time $\frac1n$, the effect of the operator $\mathscr L$ kicks in:

 This process is repeated.
 That is from time $\frac1n$ to time $\frac{2}{n}-$ we run independent SDEs with initial profile $V_{\frac1n}$: \bes \ees and

 and so on up to time $1$.
-The key result in this section is Proposition \ref{prop:VtoU} where we show that the process $V^{(n,J)}_{\cdot}(0)$ converges as a process to $U^{(J)}_{\cdot}(0)$ (see also \cite{gyon-kryl}).
-This will allow us to compare $U^{(J)}$ to the underlying SDE.
+The key result in this section is Proposition \ref{prop:VtoU} where we show that at any given site $x\in\Z$ the process $V^{(n,J)}_{\cdot}(x)$ converges as a process to $U^{(J)}_{\cdot}(x)$ (see also \cite{gyon-kryl}).
+This will allow us to compare $U^{(J)}$ to the underlying SDE (at that site).
 In the following proposition, $[ x]$ will denote the largest integer less than or equal to $x$.

+\begin{remark} The Alternating process can be defined when general Lipschitz continuous drifts and noise coefficients are introduced in the equation \eqref{eq:UJ:2}, and results prior to Proposition \ref{prop:compare} also hold at that level of generality when suitably restated.
+However, we only present the statements that are relevant for our purposes. \end{remark}